Gregor-Mendel-Institute/dormancy/Kerdaffrec201x/README.md

-Data and code for Kerdaffrec et al. 201x
+Data for Kerdaffrec et al. 201x
 ==
 GR_replicates.rda = Germination rates for all replicates.